brownmj93/Project_Awesome/README.md

 # Project_Awesome
 ## Overview

-The goal here was to create an app that solved a particular problem of haveing ingrediants and not knowing what to make for dinner.
-Entering the ingrediants in the app will give you 10 recipes and nutritional data to help you figure this problem out.
+The goal here was to create an app that solved a particular problem of having ingredients and not knowing what to make for dinner.
+Entering the ingredients in the app will give you 10 recipes and nutritional data to help you figure this problem out.

 ## Getting Started